 Brands honor the goat

 From Nike to Wilson, Serena has been a long time brand ambassador for several major industry powerhouses.
 In anticipation of her last dance, partners Gatorade and Michelob Ultra created brand new ads honoring Williams’ career.

-Gatorade went as far as to revamp their entire social presence, including replacing their iconic G logo with an S. Their ad featured a Beyoncé narration & ran cross-platform.
+Gatorade went as far as to revamp their entire social presence, including replacing their iconic G logo with an S. Their ad featured a Beyoncé narration and ran cross-platform.
 Across Instagram and Twitter and Facebook it earned over 10.9 million views and counting, not including paid ad posts.